perrin-isir/xomx/xaio/tutorials/xaio_kidney_classif.md

 Example: `xd.uns["obs_indices_per_label"]["TCGA-KIRC"]` is the list of indices of the samples that are labelled as "TCGA-KIRC".

+It is important to use the keys "labels",
+"all_labels" and "obs_indices_per_label" as they
+are expected by some XAIO functions.

 We then save the modifications:
 ```
 xd.write(os.path.join(savedir, "xaio_kidney_classif.h5ad"))